eProsima/Fast-DDS-docs/docs/fastddsgen/dataTypes/dataTypes.rst

       - ❌
     * - :code:`@extensibility`
       - Applicable to any constructed element.
-        Specify how the element is allowed to evolve. |br|
+        Specify how the element is allowed to evolve.
         Please, refer to Extensibility_ for more information.
       - ✅
     * - :code:`@external`